kyle-durnford/OCPW-Automation-Map-Check/README.md

 **ngrok**

-When a `Workitem` completes, **Design Automation** can notify our application.
+When a CAD file is uploaded and done processing, **Design Automation API** and **Model Derivative API** can notify our application when it is complete.
 As the app is running locally (i.e. `localhost`), it's not reacheable from the internet. `ngrok` tool creates a temporary address that channels notifications to our `localhost` address.

 After [download ngrok](https://ngrok.com/), run `ngrok http 3000 -host-header="localhost:3000"`, then copy the `http` address into the `FORGE_WEBHOOK_URL` environment variable (see next).
 For this sample, do not use the `https` address.